smartcomputer-ai/agent-os/docs/design/design.md

 The goal is to keep Grit so simple that it will rarely change, if ever.
 Basically the [*serialization format* of Grit](/src/grit/object_serialization.py) is the primary protocol of how components talk to each other in the Agent OS.
 And as long as components implement that protocol, they can play and operate in the OS.

 The object model is structured in such a way that it allows the implementation of an actor model on top of Grit, although Grit itself does not actually execute or run any actor.
 A runtime is required to make the OS move.
-But first let's learn how the wit state transition function generates steps.
+But first let's learn how the Wit state transition function generates steps.

 ## Wit: State Transition Function
 An agent consists of several actors, and each actor is defined by its state transition function.
 A state transition function is a procedure that takes in `current state + new data` and computes `new state`.
-We call this function the "wit" of an actor.
+We call this function the "Wit" of an actor.
 The inputs and outputs of this function are exactly defined in terms of Grit objects.

-*Note: our "wit" functions have nothing to do with [wit.ai](https://wit.ai), the NLP platform by Meta for chatbots.
+*Note: our "Wit" functions have nothing to do with [wit.ai](https://wit.ai), the NLP platform by Meta for chatbots.
 The naming clash is just an unfortunate coincidence.
 In the worst case, it will force us to rename our concept of strongly persistent actors with a fixed state transition function to something different.*

 ### Creating Steps
-Here is the definition of the wit function:
+Here is the definition of the Wit function:
 ```
 current step + new messages -> new step
 ```